Do I need to re-register every few years?

 No, you are not automatically registered to vote just because you have a driver’s license.
 You can apply to register to vote or to update your voter information when you apply or renew your driver’s license, but it is not automatically done.

-When does my absentee ballot have to be returned to your office?
+When does my vote-by-mail ballot have to be returned to your office?

 The ballot must be in our office by 7 PM CST on Election day in order for it to be counted.
 However, if you are overseas and voting in a federal election, your ballot must be postmarked by the date of the election and we must receive it within ten (10) days of the election for it to be counted.

 What hours are the polls open on Election Day?

 The polls are open from 7 AM to 7 PM.
 If you are in line by 7 PM, you will be allowed to vote.

 Can someone pick up or return a vote-by-mail ballot for me?

 You may designate someone to pick up a ballot for you.
 Your designee must provide your written authorization, and show photo identification.
 Ballots may only be provided to an authorized designee on Election Day or up to five (5) days before an election.
 However, a person designated may not pick up more than two (2) vote-by-mail ballots per election, other than their own ballot and the ballots of their immediate family.
 You may have someone else return a vote-by-mail ballot for you.